 - Wear an FBH.
 Simply owning an FBH does not make you safe.
 You must wear it.

 - Make sure your FBH is attached to the tree as soon as you start to climb.

 - For an additional level of safety, use a tree stand safety rope.

 - In the case of ladder stands, attach the FBH before securing the platform to the tree or stepping onto it.

 - When climbing a ladder, keep three points of contact with the ladder at all times.
 Both hands and a foot or both of your feet and one hand should be used to support your body weight when using a ladder.

 - Always be sure to use a supplied tether between the base and seat portion of the stand to connect the two sections.

 - When using a platform stand, climb higher than the stand and then step down onto the platform.
 Slowly put your weight onto your stand to be sure of your balance.

-- Make sure firearms are unloaded before attaching to a haul line and don’t attach the haul line near the trigger or trigger guard.
+- Make sure firearms have the muzzle pointed down, are unloaded, with the action open, and with the safety on, before attaching a haul line near trigger or trigger guard.

-- Make sure broadheads are covered prior to raising or lowering a bow with a haul line.
+- Make sure broadheads are covered before raising or lowering a bow with a haul line.